microsoft/react-native-code-push/.github/ISSUE_TEMPLATE.md

 * react-native-code-push version:
 * react-native version:
 * iOS/Android version:
-* Does this repro on a simulator, or only on a physical device?
+* Does this reproduce on a simulator, or only on a physical device?
-* Repro steps:
+* Repro steps and/or stack trace:

+(The more info the faster we will be able to address it!)